muratk3n/thirdwave/en/tweets/2020/week17c.md

 He doesn't report his model success, the $R^2$.
 He did not share code nor data.
 "Made av on request" is a punt.
 Either you have files available or not.
-Nowadays everyone in this space has data / code on Github.
+Nowadays everyone capable enough in this space has data / code on Github.

 "[Reportedly according to his stats model] There is no empirical evidence for these lockdowns" - Wilford Riley